 Because I really liked the actual work I was doing, I put off thinking about how other changes in the office were weighing on me.
 When I didn’t get selected for a promotion in August that would have let me keep doing that work in the city in which I want to move to, I could no longer ignore what was happening.

 So, in 2019, I will find a new job I like in an office that is well managed.
 The job will have comparable pay and will be in the city I want to move to.

 My Theme for 2019?
 Action

 As I’ve shared elsewhere on this blog, I am a huge fan of Gretchen Rubin who wrote, among other books, The Happiness Project and Better than Before.
 She co-hosts a podcast with her sister that I listen to regularly and on the most recent episode, they talked about picking a theme for the year.

-As you can imagine, I didn’t have too much difficulty in coming up with mine: action.
+As you can imagine, I didn’t have too much difficulty in coming up with my theme for 2019: action.
 It’s what was missing in 2018 and why it was such a stale year compared to 2017.
 It’s also what is going to make writing a post 365 days from now so much more satisfying.

 What’s your word of the year?
 Why?
 Let me know in the comment section below.